Ciao, welcome back to my blog!

 These are some useful charts I found on Pinterest (my favourite app ever!)

 2)Don't be afraid to pay someone to sort it out for you.
-Believe me, it will be totally worth the money and it will change your life!
+Believe me, it will change your life!

 Once you have found the right colour palette, embrace it as much as possible.
-Don't mix contrasting colours: they will bring the attention on the part of the body that you want to hide!
+Don't mix contrasting colours: they will bring attention to the part of the body that you want to hide!

-Tonal outfits are always super elegant and chic: if you turn up to look amazing in earthy tones just try to wear them altogether and just mix the same shades and add neutral that goes well with it.
+Tonal outfits are always super elegant and chic: if you turn up to look amazing in earthy tones just try to wear them all together and mix the same shades adding neutrals that go well with them.
 Some good examples: brown and camel - grey and charcoal - green and khaki - navy and pale blue.
-It will gets easier with time and practice.
+It will get easier with time and practice.

-What happens if the colour palette that suits you the most doesn't really like it?
+What happens if you don't like the colour palette that suits you the most?

 No to bold jewellery, scarves and hats.

-Not only if you need a couple of centimeters more, they also make you look slimmer.
+Heels are great not only if you would like to be taller, but they also make you look slimmer.

-I would avoid a stiletto though, it is not practical for everyday life and it is not healthy on a daily basis.
-A chunky and comfy heel (around 5 cm) would be just fine to give you a slender look and elevate your outfit.
-The colour also matters: if you choose a pointy toe shoe with the colour hat matches your bottom part the result will be longer legs!
+I would avoid stiletto heels, they are not practical for everyday life.
+A chunky and comfy heel (around 5 cm) would be just fine to give you a slender look while elevating your outfit, even better if you choose a pointy toe shoe in a colour that matches your bottom clothes to give the illusion of longer, leaner legs.

-Here are the best heels shape to elongate you legs (Mango has currently the best options in my opinion):
+Below you can find the best heels shape to elongate your legs (Mango has currently the best options in my opinion):